-- 1. A mandated reporter who has reasonable cause to believe that a child known to the reporter in the reporter's official capacity may have been abused or neglected is required to immediately call the DCFS Hotline at 1-800-252-2873 (1-800-25-ABUSE).
+1. A mandated reporter who has reasonable cause to believe that a child known to the reporter in the reporter's official capacity may have been abused or neglected is required to immediately call the DCFS Hotline at 1-800-252-2873 (1-800-25-ABUSE).
 Mandated reporters must also report to DCFS any sexual misconduct by an adult against a student as well as any interactions or behaviors which suggest that an adult has or had an inappropriately intimate relationship with a child or may be grooming a child, even if the employee does not have reasonable suspicion that sex abuse is occurring or has occurred.
-NOTE: A mandated reporter's legal obligation is not satisfied by notifying the reporter's supervisor or principal of the reporter's suspicion. - 2.
-After notifying the Hotline, a mandated reporter must inform the reporter's principal/supervisor of the report.
+All Mandated Reporters covered under this Policy have an affirmative duty to report any act of suspected abuse by a CPS-affiliated adult, including any acts of corporal punishment, physical abuse, verbal abuse, or sexual misconduct, as defined by the CPS Non-Discrimination Policy (Section 102.8A) and/or the OSP Procedure Manual.
+NOTE: A mandated reporter's legal obligation is not satisfied by notifying the reporter's supervisor or principal of the reporter's suspicion.

+2. After notifying the DCFS Hotline, a mandated reporter must inform the reporter's principal/supervisor of the report.
 If the alleged abuser is the mandated reporter's principal/supervisor, or the mandated reporter fears retaliation from their principal/supervisor, the mandated reporter must notify the Network Chief/Chief Officer of the report.
-An anonymous report to DCFS does not satisfy a mandated reporter's obligations under this policy. - 3.
-When the mandated reporter notifies the principal/supervisor that the mandated reporter has called the Hotline to report suspected abuse or neglect, the principal/supervisor must complete an Incident Report form in the Board's electronic incident-reporting system.
+An anonymous report to DCFS does not satisfy a mandated reporter's obligations under this policy.

-- 4. Within 48 hours after making a DCFS Hotline call, the mandated reporter or the principal/supervisor must send written confirmation to the appropriate DCFS field office and upload a copy of the written confirmation into the Board's electronic incident-reporting system. - 5.
+- 3. When the mandated reporter notifies the principal/supervisor that the mandated reporter has called the Hotline to report suspected abuse or neglect, the principal/supervisor must complete an Incident Report form in the Board's electronic incident-reporting system.
+Upon notification of a report made to DCFS of child abuse, child neglect, sexual misconduct, grooming or inappropriate relationships defined in this policy, the principal/supervisor or Network Chief/Chief Officer must notify the Office of Student Protections and Title IX (OSP) by completing an Incident Report in the Board's electronic incident-reporting system, and responding to the required questions.
+The Incident Report must include the information reported to DCFS which led to the Incident Report as well as any additional relevant information they possess, - 4.
+Within 48 hours after making a DCFS Hotline call, the mandated reporter or the principal/supervisor must send written confirmation to the appropriate DCFS field office and upload a copy of the written confirmation into the Board's electronic incident-reporting system. - 4.5.
 A mandated reporter must not notify a parent, guardian, family or household member of allegations or investigations of suspected child abuse or neglect by a parent, guardian, family or household member.
-Notification will be handled by DCFS or the police. - 6.
-A mandated reporter must preserve confidentiality by discussing the reporter's suspicions only with the alleged victim; the mandated reporter's supervisor; the school nurse or social worker; district investigators; any employee of DCFS, the Chicago Police Department or the State's Attorney's Office; and the child's court appointed attorney or guardian ad litem. - 7.
+Notification will be handled by DCFS or the police. - 5.6.
+A mandated reporter must preserve confidentiality by discussing the reporter's suspicions only with the alleged victim to the degree necessary to make the report; the mandated reporter's supervisor; the school nurse or social worker; district investigators; any employee of DCFS, the Chicago Police Department or the State's Attorney's Office; and the child's court appointed attorney or guardian ad litem. - 6.7.
 A mandated reporter shall cooperate fully with investigators from the DCFS Division of Child Protection (DCP).
 Any employee subpoenaed to testify in any court or administrative proceeding shall notify the employee's supervisor of the subpoena.
 The requirements for a paid court-attendance leave are specified in Board Rule 4-14.
 See also Section III.A, regarding employees' obligation to cooperate with District investigations.